MessageHandler/MessageHandler.Quickstarts.AggregateRoot/README.md

 - A general purpose [azure storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) is used to store events.
 - To use the outbox an [azure service bus namespace](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-create-namespace-portal) or [eventhub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) is required.
 - The **MessageHandler.EventSourcing.AzureTableStorage** package is available from [nuget.org](https://www.nuget.org/packages/MessageHandler.EventSourcing.AzureTableStorage/)
+- The optional **MessageHandler.EventSourcing.Outbox** package is also available from [nuget.org](https://www.nuget.org/packages/MessageHandler.EventSourcing.Outbox/)

 ## What is an Aggregate Root